You may have noticed that I reversed the dating order of the updates to the more traditional " newest first" used on most blogs .

 Gary is also still talking about making cds available to fans (probably through this website).
 The hang-up for him seems to be getting the artwork finished to make them look pretty.

 Of more solemn notice, it's sad to hear of the death of Louie Albano.
 Lou was the drummer of "Rockaday Johnny and the blue suede shoes".
-He was Gary's drummer of choice up until young Brian Buckalew came on the scene.
+He was Gary's drummer of choice up until young Brian Buckelew came on the scene.
 Lou was actually the drummer for "Myron Klum", the band that became Magpie when Dave joined, until he left to play cover music.
 (He was Replaced by a sixteen year old Brian).
 Gary lost touch with him in the years after that, and does not know what music he may have made since.
 Very sad.

 Work continues on OLPB.